 Well maybe.
-It often takes time for a business to sell, and one of the differences between selling a business and a house, for example, is that finding the right buyer at the right time can take time.
+It often takes time for a business to sell, and one of the differences between selling a business and a house, for example, is that finding the right qualified buyers at the right time can take time.

-One of the reasons is that you need to find a qualified buyer.
+One of the reasons is that you need to find qualified buyers.
 But what does that term really mean when it comes to selling your business?
 Here are some things you need to look for.

-First off, a qualified buyer needs to either have the cash they need to buy your business, or they need to be able to qualify for the financing to purchase your business.
+First off, qualified buyers need to either have the cash they need to buy your business, or they need to be able to qualify for the financing to purchase your business.
 This is the most important characteristic: if they can’t pay for your business one way or another, you need to move on and keep looking.

 This can be a great option, and it is something to talk over with your accountant and your business broker.
 Often, there can even be tax advantages to this method.

 From time to time you will run into someone who wants to buy a business, and maybe even has the money to do so, but they have no idea how to run a business.
 Selling a business to this person would be a disservice to your customers or clients and any employees who might stay at the company after a change of ownership.

 Also, if that person needs to finance any part of the business purchase, they will probably have a hard time doing so.
 Lenders want to see a proven business track record before taking the risk of making a loan.

 A qualified buyer will not only be financially sound, but they will also have some business ability.